-- Implement interim financing program for construction financing As presented to the Budget & Finance Committee, WASA has completed the development phase of the commercial paper program and expect to close on this transaction in November 2001. - Issue fixed rate bonds annually to take out interim financing By issuing fixed rate bonds annually, WASA should achieve a long-term cost of capital approximately equivalent to market averages over this period. - Utilize WASA pay-go financing to first pay off Washington Aqueduct debt Rather than permanently funding WASA's share of Aqueduct improvements with higher cost, taxable U.S. Treasury notes, WASA will first use available pay-go funds to pay these obligations.
+- Implement interim financing program for construction financing WASA closed on its new commercial paper program in December 2001, which will provide interim financing for the capital program. - Issue fixed rate bonds annually to take out interim financing By issuing fixed rate bonds annually, WASA should achieve a longterm cost of capital approximately equivalent to market averages over this period. - Utilize WASA pay-go financing to first pay off Washington Aqueduct debt Rather than permanently funding WASA's share of Aqueduct improvements with higher cost, taxable U.S. Treasury notes, WASA will first use available pay-go funds to pay these obligations.
 WASA will continue to use U.S. Treasury notes as an interim financing source for Aqueduct improvements due to the administrative flexibility afforded to WASA and the Aqueduct, but will prepay outstanding amounts in the year immediately following the initial interim borrowing.
 To date, WASA has prepaid \$34 million in U.S. Treasury notes. - Explore financing options for capital equipment